Before You Arrive

 We encourage you to live at Trinity and carefully consider the value of a residential experience – we firmly believe that it will dramatically enhance your overall experience at Trinity.
 If you and your family decide that it would be best for you to live at home, you will need to complete a housing waiver form.

 You must have your I.D. picture taken at the IT Help Desk; if you are a new students, you will have an opportunity to have your picture taken at BluePrints registration.
 Your I.D. serves as your meal card, your access card for the residence halls, and your library card.
 You will need your I.D. immediately upon your arrival as a student.
 However, you will not be able to pick up your student I.D. until you have submitted the appropriate forms.
 You will be able find these forms on your student portal under “My Student Life”.
 We request that you complete these prior to your arrival to campus.

 The student portal is an individual student account that provides up- to-date information regarding transcripts, student life, billing, financial aid, etc. Your student portal can be accessed via the Trollweb and will require your log in information.
 Contact your admission representative with questions regarding your computer log in information.

 New student housing assignment information is distributed at the summer BluePrints weekend.
 For students unable to attend BluePrints, housing information can be found on your student portal.

-Yes, you will need to register your vehicle online and then allow two days for your registration to be processed; the registration fee will be charged to your account.
-Resident students will receive their parking sticker in their campus mailbox, commuter students will be able to pick up your sticker in the student life office.
-Visit the Campus Safety page for parking details and regulations.
+All students must register their vehicle online and then allow at least two days for the registration to be processed.
+The registration fee will be charged to your student account.
+All registered vehicles will receive a parking sticker.
+Distribution procedures for Fall 2020 parking stickers will be announced in August.
+Visit Campus Safety for parking details and regulations